Midburn/midburn-k8s/README.md

 ./helm_upgrade.sh
 ```

-Bear in mind that when the command completes it doesn't necesarily mean deployment is complete (although it often does) - it only updates the desired state.
+When helm upgrade command completes successfully it doesn't necesarily mean deployment is complete (although it often does) - it only updates the desired state.

 Kubernetes / Helm have a desired state of the infrastructure and they will do their best to move to that state.